Welcome to the Quantum Control - Group

 We investigate Spin-Valley physics with atomically thin two-dimensional crystals such as transition metal dichalcogenides.
 While structurally being similar to graphene, these crystals exhibit a direct bandgap in the monolayer limit allowing for optical access to spin-valley polarization.
 Currently, we investigate the possibility to tune quantum properties of two dimensional crystals and heterostructures using field effective devices.

-We gratefully acknowledge funding from the Nanosystems Initiative Munich (NIM), DFG and the PhD program ExQM of the Elite Network of Bavaria.
+We gratefully acknowledge funding from the Federal Ministry of Education and Research (BMBF), German Science Foundation (DFG), Nanosystems Initiative Munich (NIM), and the PhD program ExQM of the Elite Network of Bavaria.